madcato/BenderButler/README.md

 In order to remove the CI processing, execute `$ bender ci remove`.

-When the bare repo is updated, an ansible command is executed that launch `bender yml` into the building directory.
+When the bare repo is updated, gitlab-runner is started, this process read the file `.gitlab.yml` and run the build steps.